awsdocs/amazon-ec2-user-guide/doc_source/using-network-security.md

 ### Adding Rules to a Security Group<a name="adding-security-group-rule"></a>

-When you add a rule to a security group, the new rule is automatically applied to any instances associated with the security group\.
+When you add a rule to a security group, the new rule is automatically applied to any instances associated with the security group after a short period\.

 For more information about choosing security group rules for specific types of access, see [Security Group Rules Reference](security-group-rules-reference.md)\.